 Withdrawals (officially or unofficially) do not constitute progress and may have an adverse effect on satisfactory academic progress.
-A student who withdraws from the university will be placed on financial aid suspension and must successfully appeal before he or she is eligible to have his/her aid reinstated.
+A student who withdraws from the university must be meeting satisfactory academic progress at the time that progress is reviewed for all students.
+A student not meeting progress will be placed on financial aid suspension and must successfully appeal before he or she is eligible to receive aid.